krebs/writeups/content/posts/be_a_robot.markdown

 | call system          | <- esp                      |
 | [command-string]     | <- esp + 4 (first argument) |

+We cannot call system directly because after the call as ebp+4 will be pointing to our provided jump address.
-The ROP gadget i used is a simple 'pop-ret' which can be found with for example [msfrop]( http://shell-storm.org/project/ROPgadget/ ) or [ROPgadget](http://shell-storm.org/project/ROPgadget/).
+The ROP gadget i used is a simple 'pop-ret' which can be found with for example [msfrop]( http://shell-storm.org/project/ROPgadget/ ) or [ROPgadget](http://shell-storm.org/project/ROPgadget/) in conjuction with a `system` call.
 POP-RET is at `0x080487a6`.

 By that we can prepare our input as an argument for the system call.
 As we have no shell command yet we will used `0x80487f3` - 'echo pwned' for testing.